The EU3D Future of Europe Lectures are held in the ten partner countries by Advisory Board members or other prominent lecturers.

 Pedro Teixeira, author of The Legal History of the European Banking Union, in dialogue with Bent Sofus Tranøy and Klaus Tuori.

 Luiss Guido Carli is organising the second EU3D Lecture on the Future of Europe.
-The lecture will discuss EU’s difficult passage to risk-sharing in financial policy.
+The lecture will be held by Sonja Puntscher Riekmann and discuss EU’s difficult passage to risk-sharing in financial policy.

 Leading experts will share their analyses of the emerging political role of the European Commission in this online panel discussion, organised by Webster University in Vienna.
 Moderated by EU3D Professor Jozef Bátora.